Cryru/Emotion/README.md

 ## Features So Far

+- Platform handling
-- Window creation and input on desktop platforms (Win, Linux, Mac)
+  - Window creation
-  - Fullscreen mode.
+  - Keyboard, mouse, and text input.
+  - Borderless fullscreen, and windowed.
   - Pause when focus is lost, lowering resource usage in the background.
   - Software renderer fallback.
-(Windows only, through Gallium, check platform documentation)
+(Windows only - through Gallium)
-- Mouse and keyboard input.
-  - Detect key down, key up, and key held independently.
-  - Detect text input.
 - SIMD vector and matrix math, through System.Numerics.
 - File Support
   - Reading and writing of various BMP formats and PNG files.